![]() |

 |

-7: The Virgin Number The number seven was considered "virgin" by the ancients because no number goes into it (without remainder), and its geometric construction cannot be captured by compass and straightedge.
+7: The Virgin Number The number seven was considered "virgin" by the ancients because no number divides into it (without a remainder), and its geometric construction cannot be captured by compass and straightedge.
 Thus it appears to us as objects we cannot grasp like the colors of the rainbow and tones of the musical scale.
-The predominance of seven in religious and mythological symbolism reveals its role as the number of stages in a whole process, from the number of crystal systems and endocrine glands to chakras and "heavens" clues to the stages of our spiritual journey.
+The predominance of seven in religious and mythological symbolism reveals its role as the number of stages in a whole process, from the number of crystal systems and endocrine glands to chakras and "heavens" in the the stages of our spiritual journey.
 Participants will learn how to tune a musical instrument to the Pythagorean scale used in ancient musical healing therapy. |

 |